saifuddin778/LDA/README.md

 LDA
 ===

-A basic implementation of Linear Discriminant Analysis (LDA) which can be used for binary classification
+Implementation of Linear Discriminant Analysis (LDA) algorithm which can be used for binary classification of multivariate data.